happy-changelog/happy-changelog-workflow/README.md

    - When a new release is published from tag:
      - Release notes are automatically populated from the changelog since the last release
      - Previous changes are consolidated into the release notes
+     - Original release description is preserved in one of two ways:
+       - If `[changelog]` marker is present in description, changelog entries replace the marker
+       - Otherwise, changelog entries are appended after the original description

 ![](./docs/auto-populated-release.png)